timshannon/tech.townsourced.com/content/post/boltdb-vs-badger.md

 opts.ValueDir = "/tmp/badger"
 db, err := badger.Open(opts)
 ```
 This is due to the nature of LSM-tree databases, where multiple levels are stored across multiple files.
-I'm hard
+I was hard
-pressed to come up with a *legitimate* reason why a single file would matter over a directory of files, but I must admit,
+pressed to come up with a *legitimate* reason why a single file would matter over a directory of files, but Manish
-*with all other things being equal*, I'd prefer to manage an embedded database in a single file.
+explained the reasoning behind the choice.

+> The benefit of having files be immutable is that they get rsync friendly.
+That was an explicit requirement for LevelDB at Google.
+>
+> -- <cite>Manish Jain</cite>

 ## Unexpected API Choices
 In general I found BoltDB to fall more in line with what I would expect from a Go API compared to Badger.
 My expectations